 It can be challenging to get the proportions of a room right on the first try; many times, the ability to design a setting in the correct proportion comes intrinsically and instinctively.

 Here is when things get fun.
-Rhythm is about experimenting and playing with various colors and patterns to create new combinations that pique visual interest.
+Rhythm is about experimenting and playing with various colours and patterns to create new combinations that pique visual interest.
 You can use techniques such as repetition and contrast to produce a unique factor that adds novelty to your setting.

 Balance refers to symmetry and evenness.
 When designing any space, no matter which interior design style you prefer, you want to ensure that the object distribution across the room is steady.